You’ve just finished a strenuous workout. Your muscles feel like hamburger meat. Maybe you’re feeling a little queasy or even full-on nauseous.

 How CBD Can Improve Your Workout Recovery

 Cannabidiol (CBD) belongs to a class of chemical compounds known as cannabinoids, many of which are found in the marijuana plant.
-Tetrahydrocannabinol (THC) is the most popular of the cannabinoids because it’s what makes people feel high.
+Tetrahydrocannabinol (THC) is the most popular of cannabinoids because it’s what makes people feel high.

 That’s where THC and CBD part ways.
 CBD is non-psychoactive, meaning it won’t get you “stoned.”
 But it’s still a powerful cannabinoid!